3-Day Itinerary in the Bologna Apennines: Hiking, Villages and Mountain Food

 Day 1 — Nature and Flavours: Bologna to Castel d’Aiano and Corno alle Scale

-Begin your journey with an early departure from Bologna and drive toward Castel d’Aiano (approximately 45 minutes), a resilient hill village crossed by trails linked to Second World War history.
+Begin with an early departure from Bologna toward Castel d’Aiano (approximately 45 minutes), a hill village crossed by trails linked to Second World War history.

-• Morning – Hiking in Corno alle Scale Regional Park.
+• Morning — Corno alle Scale Regional Park.
 Follow an easy trail toward the Dardagna Waterfalls (2–3 hours, about 5 km), passing beech forests and panoramic viewpoints.
-Ideal for photography and birdwatching.

-• Lunch – Local Flavours.
-Stop at a countryside agriturismo near Vidiciatico for crescentine with cured meats, cheeses and seasonal mushrooms.
+• Lunch.
+Stop at an agriturismo near Vidiciatico for crescentine with cured meats, cheeses, and seasonal mushrooms.
 Mountain truffle specialties are often available.

-• Afternoon – Castel d’Aiano Traditions.
+• Afternoon — Castel d’Aiano.
 Explore the village and the trail toward the Gola di Gaea canyon.
-Visit the local rural museum to learn about farming tools and partisan history.
+The local rural museum covers farming tools and partisan history.

-• Evening – Dinner and Overnight.
-Continue to Porretta Terme for a relaxing dinner featuring chestnut dishes and local wine.
+• Evening — Porretta Terme.
+Dinner featuring chestnut dishes and local wine.
 Overnight in a B&B or agriturismo.

 Day 2 — Medieval Villages and Culinary Traditions: Grizzana Morandi and La Scola

-• Morning – Easy Hiking in Grizzana Morandi.
-Walk the “Vie del Sole” trail near Cereglio (4–6 km), through rolling hills and chestnut groves once painted by Giorgio Morandi.
+• Morning — Grizzana Morandi.
+Walk the “Vie del Sole” trail near Cereglio (4–6 km), through rolling hills and chestnut groves painted by Giorgio Morandi.

-• Lunch – Traditional Tasting.
-Enjoy borlenghi (thin savoury pancakes) with lardo and Parmigiano.
-Some local producers also offer workshops on traditional mountain biscuits.
+• Lunch.
+Borlenghi — thin savoury pancakes with lardo and Parmigiano — at a local trattoria.
+Some producers offer workshops on traditional mountain biscuits.

-• Afternoon – The Village of La Scola.
-Explore this remarkably preserved medieval settlement with stone towers and rural architecture.
-Learn about traditional farming life and seasonal rituals.
+• Afternoon — La Scola.
+A remarkably preserved medieval settlement with stone towers and rural architecture, largely unchanged from the 13th century.

-• Evening – Local Dinner.
-Return to Grizzana for a dinner featuring game dishes and Pignoletto wine.
+• Evening.
+Dinner in Grizzana featuring game dishes and Pignoletto wine.
 Overnight in an eco-lodge or countryside guesthouse.

 Day 3 — Castles, Caves and Return to Bologna

-• Late Afternoon – Return to Bologna.
-Drive back in time for an aperitivo in the city and a relaxed evening.
+• Late afternoon — Return to Bologna.
+Back in time for an aperitivo in the city.

-• Transport: Renting a car in Bologna offers maximum flexibility; public transport is limited in mountain areas.
+• Transport: A rental car is essential — public transport is very limited in these mountain areas

-• Food Experiences: Reserve tastings and producer visits in advance during peak seasons.
+• Food: Reserve producer tastings and restaurant tables in advance during peak season

-• Equipment: Comfortable hiking shoes, water, sun protection and layered clothing are recommended.
+• Equipment: Comfortable hiking shoes, water, sun protection, and layered clothing

 Submit your review